mongodb/docs/source/includes/prerequisites-automation-agent-servers.rst

   To find the :abbr:`FQDN (fully qualified domain name)` for each host:

-  - On Linux / macOS hosts, run the following command in the shell:
+  - On Linux / macOS hosts, run the following command in the Terminal:

     .. class:: copyable-code
     .. code-block:: sh